 It can be quite a misconception, but ALL types of chocolate contain theobromine.
 The level of the substance may vary from dark to white chocolate, but it will be there, regardless.
 So, for some dogs, even the smallest bit of this toxic substance could be fatal.

 That naughty little bar of white chocolate hiding in your candy box might be an exciting idea for you, but it is also a very attractive snack for your dog.
 White chocolate is mainly made from cocoa butter, rather than just cocoa.
 This is normally to get the lighter, creamier consistency, compared to milk and dark chocolate.
-As there is always theobromine found in cocoa, the quantity in the chocolate will be a lot lower…but it’s still
+As there is always theobromine found in cocoa, the quantity in the chocolate will be a lot lower… But, it’s still

-You guessed it… milk chocolate has more cocoa in it, meaning it has a higher quantity of theobromine.
+You guessed it… Milk chocolate has more cocoa in it, meaning it has a higher quantity of theobromine.
 Of course, it also contains milk and cocoa butter, which can dilute the theobromine, but that doesn’t mean it is safe for your dog to eat.
 If your dog is bigger than average, the one-off accidental chocolate is unlikely to cause a problem, but is it worth the risk?

 A lot of milk chocolate bars vary in their cocoa content, so you need to make sure that, regardless, you keep an eye on your pooch and do whatever you can to keep your pup away from candy bars.

 The darker the chocolate, the higher the theobromine.
 So dark, bittersweet chocolate will normally containing between 40% - 100% cocoa solids, meaning A LOT of toxic theobromine.
 Milk isn’t normally added to bittersweet chocolate, instead, cocoa butter is used to get the creamy consistency.
-With all that extra cocoa content, the risk of causing illness is extremally high.
+With all that extra cocoa content, the risk of causing illness is extremely high.

 This is the most toxic form of chocolate for your pooch!
 Cocoa powder is as raw as you can get when it comes to chocolate.
 You may use it when you make the odd cake or sprinkle it into a coffee or hot cocoa?
 If you have cocoa powder in your house, you need to be extra careful with it around your dog.
 Keep it in a high, hard-to - reach cupboard.

-TIP: Just ALWAYS keep in mind that all chocolate could be fatal for your dog.
+Petlab Co.
+Pro Tip: ALWAYS keep in mind that all chocolate could be fatal for your dog.

 Signs and symptoms of chocolate poising can start to show between 6 – 12 hours after your dog has eaten it, although some dogs have been known to start to show symptoms up to 72 hours later!
 That’s a big window of time between consumption and the symptoms beginning to show.